edhowland/viper/Roadmap.md

 Also Markdown files
 Built from the RDoc strings in Ruby source code in :vhome/lib/bin/*.rb

+### Major update for 2.0.13.c

+Out of the box on MacOS does not work.
+Fixed: minitest/test_hal.rb ==> Used test double: Fakir instead of testing PhysicalLayer
+- can not use Ruby 3.2.x - Must needs fixing

 ## 2.0.14

+Remove man pages; only use help system like in Nushell

 - run prettier -ruby on code base
 - run rubocop